Canadian Dual high School Diploma

 The Program

-We have designed three different types of programs, based on the necessity of each student.
-Two of these programs terminate with the obtention of an official Canadian high school diploma, while the third aids the student in improving linguistic capabilities by taking individual Canadian credit courses of interest.
+We have designed three different types of programs based on the needs of each student.
+Two of these programs culminate in obtaining an official Canadian high school diploma, while the third one helps the student improve their language skills through the completion of individual courses with highly academically valued Canadian credits.

 Program Benefits